Helen Gaterell, April 2017

 - The statutes of the Republic of Singapore (1986).
 This looseleaf is available at IALS at GM4m.E.1.
 A previous edition (1970) is available at RES GM4m.E.1.
 The chapters in the 1986 revised edition were entirely renumbered so there is no continuity or connection with the numbering of laws in the previous (1970) edition.

-- Singapore Statutes Online (SSO) is the official website for Singapore's legislation and is kept up-to-date.
-It is owned by the Singapore Government and is managed by the Legislation Division of the Attorney-General's Chambers of Singapore.
+- Singapore Statutes Online (SSO) is the official website for Singapore's legislation and is kept up-to-date, however it provides the unofficial version of Singapore's legislation: the legislation content of SSO is not and should not be relied upon as the authoritative text of Singapore's legislation.
+SSO is owned by the Singapore Government and is managed by the Legislation Division of the Attorney-General's Chambers of Singapore.
 It contains:

 - Acts of Parliament and Subsidiary Legislation